Hawaii Real Estate

 Buyers from California, Arizona, UK, Australia, China, Germany, Russia, Japan, Canada, and other nations are the typical source for buyers according to sources.
 With recession talk in the past, one more stimulus payout, and good economic reports coming out, are Oahu real estate prices going to surge significantly in 2021?

 Single-family home availability is consistent yet condominium supply is weaker.
-With renewed demand, condo prices in Oahu hold more potential for higher prices.
+With renewed demand, condo prices in Oahu as predicted, increased in value.

 Income rental property investors can find properties here however and might be intrigued by the low new construction climate here.